Hagb/lean-groebner/README.md

 (sorry for my bad English and bad math)

-I am learning computational algebraic geometry, and have formalized Gröbner basis (and other things it needs) of multivariable in [Lean 4](https://leanprover.github.io).
+I am learning computational algebraic geometry, and have formalized Gröbner basis (and other things it needs) of multivariate polynomial in [Lean 4](https://leanprover.github.io).

 Mainly based on the book [_Ideals, Varieties, and Algorithms_](https://link.springer.com/book/10.1007/978-3-319-16721-3).